 Turn right onto N516 / Kolkweg direction Kolkweg North – Zaandam - Zuid

-After 3 kilometers (after the Den Uyl bridge), turn left at the traffic lights direction Hempont
+After 3 kilometers (after the Den Uyl bridge), turn left at the traffic lights towards Hempont

 The Zaan Boat:

-Sail the boat directly from Amsterdam Central to Hembrug.
+Take the boat directly from Amsterdam Central Station to Hembrug.

 Plan bike trip.